FishlandicFishy/lexicring/wiki/tvb_fictional_islands.md

 [^2079]
 Not much is known about Tao Jiu Wu Island, but it is hard to escape.

+## 火山群島 (Huoshan Islands)

+[^2363]
+Not much is known about the Huoshan Islands, other than the fact that it has an active volcano which smells like burnt soup when it erupts.
+Very few airlines are willing to send airplanes there.

 ## References

 [^0323]:  Episode 323, <https://youtu.be/lvhvCThgemM>